HON. RICHARD J. SANKOVITZ

 In 22 years on the bench Judge Sankovitz won distinction for his efficient, fair management of courtroom proceedings and for thoughtful written decisions.
 He presided in almost 300 jury trials and hundreds more evidentiary hearings.

-Over 35 years as a lawyer and a judge, Judge Sankovitz has gained considerable experience in a wide variety of disputes.
+Over 40 years as a lawyer, judge, mediator and arbitrator, Judge Sankovitz has gained considerable experience in a wide variety of disputes.

 In 2015, the Wisconsin Chapter of the American Board of Trial Advocates named him Trial Judge of the Year.

-His decisions as a trial judge have been reviewed more nearly 350 times by the higher courts in Wisconsin.
+His decisions as a trial judge were reviewed more than 350 times by higher courts in Wisconsin.
 His decisions were affirmed more than 90% of the time.

 “Parties put a lot of effort into what they tell the arbitrator.
 The arbitrator needs to hear what they have to say, and regardless of the result the arbitrator reaches, the arbitrator’s decision needs to show the parties that the arbitrator heard and considered all the points the parties made.”